Traversing combinatorial 0/1-polytopes via optimization: Genlex order

 \section{Genlex order}

-In this section, we provide a simple sufficient condition for when Algorithm~G succeeds to compute a Hamilton path in a binary graph.
+In this section, we provide a simple sufficient condition for when Algorithm~G succeeds in computing a Hamilton path in a binary graph.
 Specifically, these are binary graphs that admit a Hamilton path satisfying a certain ordering property.
 We also establish important optimality properties for such orderings.

 Let $X\seq\{0,1\}^n$.
 An \defi{ordering} of~$X$ is a sequence~$L$ that contains every element of~$X$ exactly once.
 Furthermore, an ordering~$L$ of~$X$ is called \defi{genlex}, if all bitstrings with the same suffix appear consecutively in~$L$.
 An equivalent recursive definition of genlex order is as follows: The ordering $L$ is genlex, if $L=L^0,L^1$ or $L=L^1,L^0$, and the sequences~$L^{0-}$ and~$L^{1-}$ are in genlex order.